 Home furnace systems differ according to the fuel used in generating heat.
 Knowing the benefits of a particular type of fuel source will also help you determine whether your home furnace system is efficient or not.
 In most homes today, furnaces are commonly powered by either gas or electricity.

 • Electric furnaces.
-Electric furnaces are also called air handlers where you can pair it with your existing AC system.
+Electric furnaces are also called air handlers where you can pair them with your existing AC system.
 The main advantage of an electric furnace is that it can double the purpose and not only heat but also cool your home if necessary.
-For areas where there is no available natural gas line, an electric furnace may be your best option.
+For areas where there is no available natural gas line, an electric furnace maybe your best option.
 However, electric furnaces do not adequately transfer heat, hence uses up a lot of energy.